Skip to content

 • Actions expire after 14 days if not approved or rejected.
 Expired actions can be re-filed.

-Audit log immutability: the audit log is append-only at the database layer.
+Audit log immutability: the audit log is append-only at the database layer — no admin can rewrite history, including a superuser.
 Historical entries cannot be edited or deleted via the application or via direct database access; corrections are added as new entries that supersede prior ones.
 Changing this property requires a schema migration, which is itself audit-logged.

 Emergency-action clause: when an active incident threatens registrant data — a security breach, an in-progress unauthorized email send, a compromised admin account — any single admin may take unilateral defensive action (revoke a session, freeze sending, rotate credentials, disable a compromised account).
 Such actions are logged immediately and must be ratified by 2 of N within 72 hours, or they auto-revert.